pourjani/Controlling_brightness_with_GUI_using_OpenCV/README.md

-# 🎥 Real-Time Video Brightness Control with OpenCV
+# 🎥 Real-Time Video/image Brightness Control with OpenCV

-This project demonstrates a simple yet powerful technique for controlling the **brightness** of a video **in real time** using OpenCV.
+This project demonstrates a simple yet powerful technique for controlling the **brightness** of a video/image **in real time** using OpenCV.
 An interactive GUI trackbar (slider) lets users increase or decrease brightness dynamically while the video plays.

 ---